ian-r-rose/ian-r-rose.github.io/content/2015-08-22-buckingham-pi-intro.md

 \end{equation}
 Seems simple enough.
 But as soon as we look at the units, we run into a problem.
 The unit of $T$ is seconds, the unit of $M$ is kilograms, and the unit of $L$ is meters.
-There is simply no way to combine the parameters $m$ and $L$ to make something in seconds, so you cannot actually find a relation like \eqref{incorrect-period}.
+There is simply no way to combine the parameters $M$ and $L$ to make something in seconds, so you cannot actually find a relation like \eqref{incorrect-period}.

 So what was our mistake?
 Well, it turns out that our accounting of the important parameters missed one.